-Rampaging bear in Japan injures 4 before being shot dead
+Rampaging bear in Japan injures 4 before being fatally shot

-TOKYO (AP) — A wild brown bear on the the loose all night in a city in northern Japan wounded four people, entered a military camp and disrupted flights at an airport Friday before being shot and killed by authorities.
+TOKYO (AP) — A wild brown bear on the loose in a city in northern Japan wounded four people, entered a military camp and disrupted flights at an airport Friday before being fatally shot.

 The bear was seen wandering through the streets of Sapporo in the early hours of Friday, triggering a number of calls to police.
-Over the next eight hours, Hokkaido prefectural police said the bear injured a woman in her 80s, a man in his 70s and a man in his 40s before attacking a soldier.
+Over the next eight hours, Hokkaido police said the bear injured a woman in her 80s, a man in his 70s and a man in his 40s before attacking a soldier.

-Police said the condition of those injured was not known, but the Asahi newspaper reported that the man in his 40s suffered serious injuries to his chest, back and limbs after he was mauled by the bear while walking on the street.
+Police said the condition of those injured was not known, but the Asahi newspaper reported that the man in his 40s suffered serious injuries to his chest, back and limbs after he was mauled by the bear while walking on a street.

-Footage on local television showed the bear wandering a street in Sapporo.
+Video on local television showed the bear wandering a street in Sapporo.
 Chased by a car, it crossed a busy road and forced its way into the Ground Self-Defense Force’s Camp Okadama.
-The bear knocked down a uniformed soldier on duty at the gate.
+The bear knocked down a soldier on duty at the gate.

 The soldier suffered cuts to his chest and stomach, but his injuries were not life threatening, according to the Defense Ministry.

-Next the bear ran through the camp and intruded onto the runway at a nearby airport, causing several flights to be grounded.
+Next the bear ran through the camp and entered the runway at a nearby airport, causing several flights to be grounded.

 The bear then ran into a forest, where it was shot by local hunters.

-Toshihiro Hamada, an official at Sapporo city environmental department, said the bear’s presence in town was a surprise and officials were investigating how the animal ended up in town.
+Toshihiro Hamada, an official at the Sapporo city environmental department, said authorities were investigating how the animal ended up in the city.

 “We are sorry that four people were injured,” Hamada said.